MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] Public listings halt trading every few hours.
 - [x] Daily trading volumes can be low, making it difficult to sell large share blocks quickly.

-> **Explanation:** Despite being publicly listed, some listed private equity vehicles trade with low volume, reducing immediate liquidity, especially for larger positions.
+> **Explanation:**( Despite being publicly listed, some listed private equity vehicles trade with low volume, reducing immediate liquidity, especially for larger positions.)

----

 ### True or False: Listed private equity can be held in certain Canadian registered accounts like an RRSP, provided the listing meets exchange requirements.